ankorstore/yokai/docs/index.md

 ### Foundation

-Yokai was built using `robust` and `well known` Go libraries.
+Yokai was built using `robust` and `well known` Go libraries, like:

-To list a few of them:

 - [Echo](https://github.com/labstack/echo) for HTTP servers
 - [gRPC-go](https://github.com/grpc/grpc-go) for gRPC servers